ckswilliams/modOpenREM/docs/i_exporting.rst

 the export links will be available near the top of the modality filter pages in the OpenREM interface.

-For each modality you can export to a single-sheet CSV file or a multi-sheet XLSX file.
+For each modality you can export to a single-sheet csv file or a multi-sheet xlsx file.
 In addition, there is an export tailored to the :ref:`NHSBSP_dose_audit` requirements.

 If you are logged in as a user in the ``pidgroup`` you will also have a choice of exporting with patient name and/or patient ID information included in the export (if any is recorded in the database).
 See :doc:`patientid` for more details.

-The XLSX export has multiple sheets.
+The xlsx export has multiple sheets.
 The first sheet contains a summary of all the study descriptions, requested procedures and series protocol names contained in the export: